Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

-Plan two annual non-meeting events for membership.
-These gatheringss will replace the regular business meeting during those months.
+Plan two annual non-meeting events for membership; these gatherings will replace the regular business meeting during those months.

 g.
 The Media Coordinator shall:

-Assist with public contact by providing information to newspapers, periodicals, radio stations, LCMGA website coordinator, and Leafnotes Newsletter Editor, etc., to publicize LCMGA activities.
+Assist with public contact by providing information to newspapers, periodicals, radio stations, the LCMGA website coordinator, and social media, to publicize LCMGA activities.

-Work with the Program Coordinator to distribute information about LCMGA CEU and public training opportunities.
+Work with the Program Coordinator and the Corresponding Secretary to distribute information about LCMGA CEU and public training opportunities.

 h.
 The Membership Coordinator shall: